fjwright/Run-REDUCE/README.md

   Change use of \u200B, the zero-width space, to \u200C, the zero-width non-joiner, which does not appear as a space in a TextArea.
   Only decode pop-up keyboard characters inserted in templates when they are evaluated, not when they are edited.
+* Add a label "Control+Click for the Pop-Up Keyboard" with a tooltip to the top of the input editor and the bottom of each template dialogue.